 George W.P.
-Hunt was the first governor of Arizona and first elected in 1914.
+Hunt was the first governor of Arizona and was first elected in 1914.
 He served as governor seven times and was known as George VII.
 When his wife died in 1931, he decided to build a pyramid for his wife as a tomb.
-The pyramid sits on top of a hill in Papago Park and you can see it from miles away.
+The pyramid sits on top of a hill in Papago Park, and you can see it from miles away.

 George Wylie Paul Hunt

 April 18, 1931

 January 24, 1934

 February 2, 1929

 Susan Helena Lena Ellison

 June 14, 1953